alexa-ngo/notes/Implementing-Mass-Storage.md

 Features of a dynamic disk:
 1. Create as many volumes.
 The number of volumes is not limited to just four partitions.
-2. Ability to create ne drive structures using software not possible in MBR drives.
+2. Ability to create new drive structures using software not possible in MBR drives.
 It is possible to implement RAID, span volumes over multiple drives, and extend volumes on one or more drives.

 Only lower-end versions of Windows 7 do not support dynamic disks.
 Every version and edition after that will support dynamic disks.